 - If minor elements* (such as grass, dust, snow, water, sand, a long vest, etc.) cut or cover a small portion of your character, your entry will still be considered ok.

-- If your character is driving a vehicle: in this case head, torso and arms could potentially still be ok (please make sure to read the section about vehicles below).
+- If your character rides/is inside the cockpit of a vehicle: in this case head, torso and arms could potentially still be ok (please make sure to read the section about vehicles below).

 - If only one single limb is out of frame (a hand, a foot etch.)

 *Examples of minor elements: A knight with his feet in a puddle, a giant with a crowd of small additional characters covering his feet, a victorian lady wearing a long dress that doesn't make possible to see her shoes, a magician with a long vest that touches/fades into the border of your artwork's frame.

 *Examples of additional characters/creatures: a pirate with his parrot, a knight with his squire, a witch with her cat, a troll with insects flying around him, etch.[/fade]